COPPER

 This one's a no brainer.
 Qobuz has two choices for Bill Evans's You Must Believe in Spring album, and the Hi-Res Audio version is the only choice.

 What does this all boil down to?
 If you want to hear streamed music at its best, you have to go through the process of investigation and either either remember what version to play when choosing to stream a recording, or take actual notes.
-(So far, I’ve been too lazy.)
-If you are a reviewer, it behooves you to explicitly state which version you’ve written about if you’ve done a review based on streaming.
+(So far, I’ve been too lazy to do much of that.)
+If you are a reviewer, it behooves you to state which version you’ve written about if you’ve done a review based on streaming.
 Exhibitors at audio shows need to pay attention.
 They would not want to have a lousy streamed track make their system sound bad.
 (But I have a feeling few if any of them make this mistake.)

 Ah, the irony.
 Who would have thought that listening to streaming audio tracks had the potential to be like audiophiles and record collecting fanatics poring over variations in record pressings?
 Plus ça change, plus c'est la même chose.